dsarrut/syd-doc/image.md

  - `sydInsertCalibratedImage`: scale an image according to a syd::Calibration object, in general from 'counts' to 'kBq/IA[MBq]' (IA for Injected Activity).
  - `sydInsertDecayCorrectedImage`: remove decay from the radionuclide associated with the injection of the images
  - `sydInsertSubstituteRadionuclideImage`: from decay corrected images, add radionuclide decay.
- - `sydInsertIntegratedActivityImage`: compute time integrated activity image from a set of images (lot of options)
+ - `sydInsertIntegratedActivityImage`: compute time integrated activity image from a set of images (lot of options).
+Frequently named 'tia'.
  - `sydCopyImage`: insert a copy of an image

 Image modification: